portsmouth/snelly/docs/intro.md

 	- SDF_METAL(vec3 X): the SDF of the (selected) metal material
 	- SDF_DIELECTRIC(vec3 X): the SDF of the (selected) dielectric material

+ We use [dat.GUI](https://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage) to provide a simple interactive UI for the scene and renderer state.
+Basic scene controls can be added via the
  UI or animation control over the scene can be coded by adding uniform variables in the SDF functions, and setting them to the corresponding UI values in the {@link Scene#syncShader} function.

 The details of the properties of the three material types can then be specified in {@link Scene#init} via the {@link Materials} object.
 Additional spatial dependence of the material surface properties can be introduced by providing modulating GLSL functions.